 For most of the year, Zhu Mei Na's family farm in Meijiawu Village is the placid place you expect a tea plantation to be.
 But by the end of March it's bustling, as 15 hired hands spread across its four acres, setting out before dawn to pick leaves for the spring harvest.

 Once the sun rises it's too late.
-Morning light burns through the pre-dawn mist and the bushes resume their growing cycle.
-The sweet young shoots hulk out into waxy, bitter leaves, so the pickers will wait until nightfall for fresh ones to reappear.
+Morning light burns through the pre-dawn mist, poor conditions for processing tea.
+The sweet young leaves burn off their dew and the pickers retreat until tomorrow.

 Welcome to springtime in Hangzhou, a medium-sized city of eight million people in Zhejiang Province, and home to the Lamborghini of China's green tea market: longjing, known in English as Dragon Well.
 I'm here to watch the spring rush in action: over a few short weeks in March and April, plantations like Zhu's face a daily race against the sunrise to pick the early spring harvest, which will earn them a sizable chunk of their annual income.